sovayle/sovayle.github.io/_posts/2024-10-4-AWS Cloud Practitioner Prep .md

 <br>Domain 4 – Reporting and Communication

 Not only that, it also provides the correct answer and explanation given with citations!
-If any doubt comes to mind, simply google/osint into finding out the explanation on the questions and answers.
+If any doubt comes to mind, simply google/osint into finding out the explanation on the questions and answers. s

-Hope to ace the exam.
+Hope to ace the exam.s